BibleJS/bible-english/README.md

    right foot.
 2. Fork the project in your account and create a new branch:
    `your-great-feature`.
+3. Write code and tests, and run `npm test` to confirm everything works.
-3. Commit your changes in that branch.
+3. Commit your changes to that branch.
-4. Open a pull request, and reference the initial issue in the pull request message.
+4. Open a pull request, and reference the initial issue in the pull request message (if solving an issue).

 ## License
 See the [LICENSE](./LICENSE) file.